 The tax audit by the ITO on MDI for fiscal year 2009 has been closed.
-MDI received tax overpayment letter for corporate income tax amounting to Rp478 million.

-The tax audits by the ITO on PT Medco LPG Kaji (MLK) for fiscal years 2010 and prior to 2008 have been closed.
+The tax audits by the ITO on PT Medco LPG Kaji (MLK) for fiscal years 2009, 2010 and prior to 2008 have been closed.

-For fiscal year 2008, the ITO has rejected MLK's objection on the corporate income tax assessments amounting to Rp8.7 billion.
+For fiscal year 2008, the ITO has rejected MLK's objection on the corporate income tax assessment amounting to Rp8.7 billion.
 MLK filed an appeal to the Tax Court.
 No decision letter has yet been received as of the completion date of the consolidated financial statements.

 For fiscal year 2009, the tax audit by the ITO has been completed.
-MLK received tax overpayment letter on corporate income tax amounting to Rp849 milion.
-MLK received tax underpayment assessment on VAT amounting to Rp7.6 million.
-MLK filed objection letters to the ITO on VAT assessment letter and the ITO has partially granted MLK's objection amounting to Rp1.9 million.
+MLK filed objection letters to the ITO on VAT assessment letter for underpayment of VAT amounted to Rp7.6 million and the ITO has partially granted MLK's objection amounting to Rp1.9 million.
 On the remaining amount of the objection amounting to Rp5.7 million which was rejected by the ITO, MLK filed an appeal to the Tax Court.
 No decision letter from the Tax Court has yet been received as of the completion date of the consolidated financial statements.